AlanFromJapan/GrblWebStreamer/README.md

  - sudo apt install python3-pip
  - sudo python3 -m pip install -r requirements.txt

-We'll have it run with a power user account because this is NOT MEANT to be accisble from the net.
-If you do it, make another account and use that one instead (make it part of *dialout* group to access serial).
+We'll have it run with a power user account because this is **NOT MEANT** to be accessible from the net.
+If you do it, *make another account that is not sudoer* and use that one instead (make it part of *dialout* group to access serial).
 My power user will be "pi".

 ## Configuration
  - Copy config.sample.py to config.py and customize at will
- - Make it start at start-up: edit /etc/rc.local and add "*/path/to/installation/*GrblWebStreamer/start-service.sh"
+ - Make it start at start-up: edit */etc/rc.local* and add `/path/to/installation/GrblWebStreamer/start-service.sh`
  - Reboot and test

 ## How to setup the Naver Line notifier